-Expressive Arts (Art, Drama, Music and PE)
+Expressive Arts (Art, Drama, Music and Photography)

-The expressive arts subjects exciting and important ways of developing self-esteem and self-expression, as well as empathy with others.
+The expressive arts subjects explore exciting and important ways of developing self-esteem and self-expression, as well as empathy with others.

 In Art, students learn about different cultures of the world and think about their own identity through exploration of natural forms, portraiture, architecture and more.

 In Drama, students learn about characterisation, interpretation of text and various approaches to structuring drama work.

 In Music, students gain experience of listening and appraising, performance, composition and group work.
 They learn to compose and perform in a variety of musical genres.

 In Photography, students learn to master camera and editing techniques, and apply these to topics including portraiture and movement.

 How we deliver these subjects: